Public art in Barcelona: Early modern era

-During the Renaissance, Barcelona became part of the kingdom of Spain which emerged from the union of Castile and Aragon.
-It was a period of economic and cultural decline, marked by social conflicts and wars (such as the Reapers' War and the War of the Spanish Succession).
-Barcelona was still walled, with its only expansion to the coastal district of La Barceloneta and a population of almost 100,000.
+During the Renaissance, Barcelona became part of the kingdom of Spain that emerged from the union of Castile and Aragon.
+It was a period of economic and cultural decline, marked by social conflicts and fighting in the Reapers' War and the War of the Spanish Succession).
+Barcelona was still a walled city of almost 100,000 then, with its only expansion to the coastal district of La Barceloneta.
 Its architecture featured Renaissance and Baroque palaces and churches.